M4dSec/writeups/Finding a Server's Origin IP.md

 Looking at the output, the tool stated that it didn't found an origin IP, but we found many other IP's that could be useful in our engagement.

-We can also find the IP adress in the IP ranges of different ??holders/cloud providers?? with help of `sni-ip-ranges`, doing it manually or using tool like CloudRecon:

 ## Other tools

 Two of the most effective and widely-used tools for discovering IP addresses are Censys and Shodan.
 These powerful platforms comprehensively scan domains, gathering a wide array of data including HTTP headers, SSL certificates, services operating on various ports, and metadata analysis.
 By leveraging the extensive databases and sophisticated search capabilities of Censys and Shodan, we can uncover critical information about a target's infrastructure, identify potential vulnerabilities, and gain insights into the configuration and exposure of network services.